SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 ##### adjective

-»⟮An adjective⟯« is ⟮＿a lexical unit＿⟯ that typically ⟮heads an AP⟯ but also ⟮may head an NP⟯.
+»⟮An adjective⟯« is ⟮＿a lexemic unit＿⟯ that typically ⟮heads an AP⟯ but also ⟮may head an NP⟯.
 »⟮A nominalized adjective⟯« is ⟮＿an adjective＿⟯ that ⟮heads an NP⟯.

 ###### AP